FOR

 STEP defines the step increment: if omitted (as here), STEP(1) is assumed.
 It may be negative, in which case the loop “runs backwards”, e.g.

-You can omit TO when you want the loop to be terminated by the UNTIL condition, or by a statement within the loop.
-Since STEP will also default,
+You can omit TO when you want the loop to be terminated by the UNTIL or WHILE condition, or by a statement within the loop.
+Since STEP will also default, to STEP 1,

 is actually a loop, not a single iteration of the following statements.
-There will be a message if there is no UNTIL option on the corresponding END.
+There will be a message if there is no TO, UNTIL or WHILE condition.

 Start, Limit, and Increment may all be numeric fields instead of numeric constants.
 For example

-FOR JZ.IX1 = RECORD.START TO RECORD.STOP STEP RECORD.STEP;
+FOR JZ2.IX1 = RECORD.START TO RECORD.STOP STEP RECORD.STEP;

 Jazz uses the values of these fields when the loop starts.
 Thus if the fields have these values on entry to the FOR: -